How to Travel the Cook Islands on a Budget: It’s Possible!

 If you’re looking for paradise, you’ll find it in the Cook Islands.

-The entirety of this island nation is stunning.
-Rarotonga and Aitutaki are breathtaking, ringed by turquoise lagoons and swaying palm trees, encouraging you to do little but relax.
-Lagoon cruises take you out into perfection, where you’ll swim with fish, have lunch on a deserted island, and take so many photos that you’ll be in danger of running out of storage on your phone.
+On Rarotonga and Aitutaki — the two main islands in the Cook Islands — you’ll find beautiful white-sand beaches, bordered by turquoise waters and swaying palm trees.
+Lagoon cruises sweep you out into perfection, where you’ll snorkel with fish, eat lunch on a deserted island, and take so many photos you’ll be in danger of running out of storage on your phone.

 How to Find Cheap Flights to the Cook Islands